Ampla/ProjectAnalysis/README.md

 * `Project.Metrics.html` provides a view of the KPIs defined under the metrics reporting points and where they source their data.

 * `Project.Security.html` provides a view of the Security operations, roles and where they are assigned in the project.

+* `Warnings.html` provides some common warnings to project configuration.
+This is not the same as a project validate.